gallardorafael/sentinel-cloud/README.md

 </p>

 # SENTINEL
 AI-powered Drone Surveillance for Autonomous Search and Rescue, Law Enforcement and Defense.
-SENTINEL is a project developing a comprehensive drone-based system for aerial surveillance applications.
+SENTINEL is a project developing an AI-based system for aerial surveillance applications.

 SENTINEL is based on a two-tier architecture:

 - SENTINEL Cloud: Acts as the central hub, providing advanced AI functionalities for object detection, analysis, and event management.
 It also serves as the control center for raising alerts and coordinating responses.
-- SENTINEL Edge: Deployed on individual drones (Sentinels), equipped with high-performance object detection models for real-time analysis at the edge.
+- SENTINEL Edge: Deployed on individual UAVs (Sentinels), equipped with high-performance object detection models for real-time analysis at the edge.
 SENTINEL Edge communicates with the SENTINEL Cloud via secure RESTful APIs.

 ## sentinel-cloud
 SENTINEL Cloud is the server-side of SENTINEL, focused on performing heavier operations that can't be done on SENTINEL Edge.
 The functionalities of SENTINEL Cloud can be accessed via RESTful APIs, this is the control central for accesing advanced AI features, as well as raising alerts in the central system.